Surf-travel-packing-tips

 8. Handy hydration

 Whilst traveling you must stay hydrated even more so than normal.
-The plane will suck every ounce of moisture from you, you will work up a sweat in transit and if you’re in a tropical country, you will be consuming more water than the locals at Fabric nightclub on a Friday night.
-So a convenient and cost effective way to keep on top of your hydration is to ALWAYS travel with a decent water bottle with a carabiner attached so you can clip it to your backpack.
-Most airports have water fountains these days so you can stay topped up, whilst saving money, and the environment.
+The plane will suck every ounce of moisture from you, you will work up a sweat in transit and if you’re in a tropical country, you will be consuming more water than the locals at Fabric on a Friday night.
+So a convenient and cost effective way to keep on top of your hydration is to always travel with a decent water bottle with a carabiner attached so you can clip it to your backpack.
+Most airports have water fountains these days so you can stay topped up, whilst saving money and the environment.

 9. Dress accordingly